Posterior contraction for deep Gaussian process priors: Main results

+The main result requires that all smoothness indices lie in the interval $[\beta_-,\beta_+]$ with $0<\beta_-<\beta_+<\infty.$ As commonly observed in nonparametric Bayes, extension to $(0,\infty)$ is highly non-trivial as many constants depend in an intricate way on $\beta_-, \beta_+$ and quickly explode in the limits $\beta_-\to 0$ and $\beta_+\to \infty.$ A prototypical example for the latter is the constant $e^{\beta_+}$ in Lemma \ref{lem.eps_ratio} below.
+One could also wonder what would happen in the misspecified case where the true $\bbeta^*$ lies outside of the compact set $[\beta_{-},\beta_{+}]^{q^*+1}$.
+For nonparametric regression using GPs, it is known that extending the range of $\bbeta^*$ while keeping the prior on $\bbeta$ as before, the rates become suboptimal by a polynomial factor in the sample size $n$ due to the mismatch between the smoothness of the prior and that of the true regression function, see~\cite{castillo2008lower} for the Riemann-Liouville prior.

+For mathematical convenience, all functions in the function class~\eqref{eq.support} have range $[-1,1]$.
+In general, any function $f$ mapping to $[-a,a]$ can be represented as in~\eqref{eq.f0} where all intermediate components $h_{ij}$ in the compositional class have range $[-1,1]$ and only the very last $h_q$ has range $[-a,a]$.
+In the construction of the DGP prior, we then need to restrict for $i=q$ in \eqref{eq.def.Di} to the set $\B_\infty(a)$ instead.
+The mathematical analysis can be extended.
+In particular, in the Hellinger-$L^2(\mu)$ equivalence in~\eqref{eq.Hell_lb}, the constant factor becomes $e^{-a^2/2}$.

+By making appropriate changes in the proofs, one can also include in the nonparametric model~\eqref{eq.reg_model} a known standard deviation $\sigma^*>0$ instead of taking standard normal noise.
+As the analysis is already quite technical, we have chosen to avoid additional parameters that are not of primary focus.

 We view the proposed Bayesian analysis rather as a proof of concept than something that is straightforward implementable or computationally efficient.
-The main obstacles towards a scalable Bayesian method are the combinatorial nature of the set of graphs as well as conditioning the sample paths to neighborhoods of H\"older functions.
-Regarding the first point, considerable progress has been made recently to construct fast Bayesian methods for model selection priors in high-dimensional settings with theoretical guarantees, see for instance \cite{2021arXiv210308478B, RaySzabo2021}.
-To avoid a large number of composition graphs, it might be sufficient to restrict to small structures with number of compositions $q$ below five, say, and $|\bd|_1$ in the tens.
-Moreover, in view of the achievable contraction rates, there are plenty of redundant composition structures.
-Lemma \ref{lem.redundant} below shows this in a very specific setting.
+The main obstacles towards a scalable Bayesian method are the combinatorial nature of the set of graphs as well as conditioning the sample paths to neighborhoods of H\"older functions, see also Section~\ref{sec.disc_dgp_prior} for a more in-depth discussion.

-Concerning the conditioning of the sample paths in Step 1 of the deep Gaussian process prior construction, it is, in principle, possible to incorporate the conditioning into an accept/reject framework, where we always reject if the generated path is outside the conditioned set.
-To avoid that the acceptance probability of the algorithm becomes too small, one needs to ensure that a path of the Gaussian process falls into the conditioned set with positive probability that does not vanish as the sample size increases.
-Lemma \ref{lem.gp_conditioned} establishes this for a Gaussian wavelet series prior.